sourcegraph/about/docs/terms-cloud.md

 7.3 **Termination for Convenience**.
 Either party may terminate this Agreement, for any reason or for no reason, provided that you are responsible for all prepaid fees and fees you commit to in an Order Form.
 If we terminate the Agreement under this section, we will refund you for all prepaid fees for the remainder of the Subscription Period.

 7.4 **Effect of Termination; Survival**.
 Upon termination of this Agreement, you may no longer use the Services, and if any fees were owed prior to termination, you must pay those fees immediately.
 Any provisions of this Agreement that, by their terms or their nature, should survive the termination of this Agreement shall so survive.
 For purposes of clarity, your right to use the Services will not survive any termination of this Agreement.
-Upon termination of this Agreement, Sourcegraph will remove your Content from the Services within thirty (30) days.
+Following termination of this Agreement, Sourcegraph will remove your Content from the Services.

 <span style="color:#b200f8;">